 Read a complete analysis of Slovenia's economy in the country report 2015 [2 MB]

-The Commission has made eight country-specific recommendations to Slovenia to help it improve its economic performance, which have been approved by all EU member states.
-These are in the areas of: public finances; sustainability of pensions and long-term care; labour market and wage-setting; financial sector; state-owned enterprises; corporate restructuring and insolvency proceedings; regulated professions and business environment; efficiency of the public administration.
+The Commission has made four country-specific recommendations to Slovenia to help it improve its economic performance.
+These are in the areas of: public finances, pensions and health; labour market and wage-setting; financial sector and SMEs; justice system.